Bartozzz/bartozzz.github.io/content/blog/2022-06-27-case-study-filler/index.md

 ---
-title: "Case study: Filler (a Expo/React Native game)"
+title: "Case study: Filler (a React Native game)"
 authors: ["Bartosz Łaniewski"]
 keywords: ["Case Study", "Gamedev", "React Native"]
 language: en
 dateCreated: 2022-06-27 00:00:00 +0100
-dateUpdated: 2022-06-27 00:00:00 +0100
+dateUpdated: 2023-12-01 00:00:00 +0100
 datePublished: 2022-06-27 00:00:00 +0100
 ---

 [Filler](https://filler.laniewski.me/) is the first mobile game I ever created with React Native.
-It started as an experiment to learn more about algorithms, animations and the platform itself.
+It started as an experiment to learn more about algorithms, animations, and the platform itself.

 ## Introduction

 I initially created Filler when I was ~15 years old.
 The idea came up as I was thinking of simple projects I could work on to learn more about web development and data structures.
-It was later on that I learned there was already a similar (and quite popular back in the '90s) game, called _"Lights Out"_.
+It was later on that I learned there was already a similar (and quite popular back in the ’90s) game, called _"Lights Out"_.

 > Lights Out is an electronic game released by Tiger Electronics in 1995.
 The game consists of a 5 by 5 grid of lights.
 When the game starts, a random number or a stored pattern of these lights is switched on.
 Pressing any of the lights will toggle it and the adjacent lights.
 The goal of the puzzle is to switch all the lights off, preferably in as few button presses as possible. – [Wikipedia](https://en.wikipedia.org/wiki/Lights_Out_(game))